dancer1325/rest-assured-wiki/Usage.md

 Refer to [static import](#static-imports) section of the documentation for additional static imports.

-In order to start a test using RestAssuredWebTestClient you need to initialize it with a either a set of Controllers, a MockMvc instance or a WebApplicationContext from Spring.
+In order to start a test using RestAssuredWebTestClient you need to initialize it with a either a set of Controllers, a WebTestClient instance or a WebApplicationContext from Spring.
 You can do this for a single request as seen in the previous example:

 ```java
 given().standaloneSetup(new GreetingController()). ..